amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

     way?
 These complex combinators often occupied a few dozen lines of code rather than a few hundred, making our task easier.
 (Certainly, checking the code is easier than creating it de novo.)
-2. We built a few unit tests to validate the more complex lenses.
+2. We built unit tests to validate the more complex lenses.
 3. We ran the lenses on a number of strings, taken from the unit tests and the examples, but with minor alterations.
 We did not add these tests as additional unit tests, but they served as additional validation for ourselves as we were constructing the benchmark suite.

+KSF: Does 3 add anything??
+We could delete it and save some words.

 We recognize we did not go into significant enough detail on this in the submitted version, and will gladly add in such detail on validation in the final